Jacopo Guarnieri: FDJ (2017–2022)

 Guarnieri made his début at the 2019 Giro d'Italia, as part of the sprint train for Démare, with Démare winning the tenth stage.
 They returned to the race the following year, held in October due to the COVID-19 pandemic, with Démare having taken nine victories to that point in the season.
-In the first half of the race, had prioritised four sprint stages for Démare – and won them all with lead-outs from Guarnieri and Ignatas Konovalovas, with Guarnieri later stating that the team had rode the "perfect Giro d'Italia", as Démare won the points classification.
+In the first half of the race, had prioritised four sprint stages for Démare – and won them all with lead-outs from Guarnieri and Ignatas Konovalovas, with Guarnieri later stating that the team had ridden the "perfect Giro d'Italia", as Démare won the points classification.
 He also signed a further two-year contract extension with the team, until the end of the 2022 season.
 Guarnieri had formed part of all Démare's victories in the 2021 season, prior to the Tour de France, with the latter targeting sprint victories at the race.
 Guarnieri and Démare both finished outside the time limit after the ninth stage, and were eliminated.
 The duo rode the 2022 Giro d'Italia, with Démare winning three stages and the points classification at the race.